All Episodes

 I, unlike some of your callers, agree with you 100% of the time.

-And I thank my husband Mark for turning me on to you 13 years ago.
+And I thank my husband, Mark, for turning me on to you 13 years ago.

-I voted for Santorum, and I was feeling so deflated Saturday because I knew that the people here in South Carolina Carolina were listening to the media that Romney and Newt were the only ones who could beat Obama.
+I voted for Santorum, and I was feeling so deflated Saturday because I knew that the people here in South Carolina were listening to the media that Romney and Newt were the only ones who could beat Obama.

-I am Catholic and I went to church Saturday night, to my surprise, there was Rick Santorum and his family attending mass.
+To my surprise, there was Rick Santorum and his family attending mass.

-They were so genuine and kind, and I conveyed to them how upset I was that the media was has ignored him.
+They were so genuine and kind, and I conveyed to them how upset I was that the media has ignored him, and he agreed and gave me a big hug.

 I feel like he is the true conservative.

-I'm from Pennsylvania, and they are rooting for him up there because they know that he truly lives and breathes conservatism.
+I am from Pennsylvania, and they are rooting for him up there because they know that he truly lives and breathes conservatism through his whole life.

 But what I wanted to ask was two questions.

-Oh, and also what what happened with Goldwater?
+And also, what happened with Goldwater?

-Because I wasn't alive back then, and what specifics were there about that.
+Because I wasn't alive back then.

 Well, conservatism was brand new back then.

-I've the me I remember the media in those days.
+I remember the media in those days.

 And then there was the daisy ad.